Our Teaching & Learning Strategy

 - Involvement of the institution’s careers service in the initial programme approval process of part-time and or guest lecturers (including visiting professors ) from industry, commerce and the public and voluntary sectors

-Central to our vision of leading in the provision of professional education for professional life, CAHST is committed to supporting graduates to gain a stimulating and fulfilling employment.
+Central to our vision of leading in the provision of professional education for professional life, CAHST is committed to supporting graduates to gain stimulating and fulfilling employment.
 As part of this commitment, our objective is to provide students with learning experiences that will give them the confidence, knowledge and skills to enable them to take up challenging employment opportunities and to contribute to the further development of their chosen profession.

 Students’ whole experience at CAHST contributes to successful employability.
 We specialize in preparing students for professional careers both upon graduation and throughout life.
 Our employability work is deeply embedded in our courses and there are strong support structures for all students, including those with disabilities.
 Our courses are professionally accredited.
 This ensures that students are on the right route towards a career pathway in their chosen field.
 Regular engagement with employers and professional bodies ensures that all our programmes remain dynamic and flexible.
 We have a long-standing reputation for producing highly employable graduates and continue to be above the national average in terms of students’ directly entering employment upon graduation.
-Currently we are engaging with the Federal Government’s aim in approving a new training scheme for more skillful Nigerians which will contribute to overcome the existing problem of “Paper qualification without skills”.
+Currently, we are engaging with the Federal Government’s aim in approving a new training scheme for more skilful Nigerians which will contribute to overcoming the existing problem of “Paper qualification without skills”.
 This scheme is known as the National Vocational Qualification (NVQ) framework as is the case in UK and USA.

 There is a wide range of work experience, internship and placement opportunities open to all students.
 A substantial percentage of our courses include a period of industrial placement, practice education or practice learning placements; students are supported before, during and after their placement to make sure they make the most of the experience.
-Students can also choose to undertake study.
+Students can also choose to undertake the study.

-There is Career Development Centre which provides high quality support for all students.
+There is Career Development Centre which provides high-quality support for all students.
 In addition to one-to-one guidance, the centre provides access to thousands of opportunities for employment.